What’s it like having a family photography session at Kilve Beach?

 Rav: The last one we didn’t have Vian at the time.

-Q: Did you have a clear idea of what you wanted from your family photography or did you need some guidance/inspiration?
+Q: Did you have a clear idea of what you wanted from the family photography at Kilve Beach or did you need some guidance/inspiration?

 Kavita: Probably a little bit of both, so I already when I first contacted you thought of something beach related, but more-so with nice backgrounds with all of us.
 The family photos where we’re all looking at you, but then also the ones where we’re just doing things.